Jeffersonl22/Automation-with-Python-Working-with-Spreadsheets-/README.md

 ## How you can execute

-You need to install Python and the Openpyxl library.
+You will need to install Python and the Openpyxl library.
 If you want, you can also install a Python IDE (like PyCharm) or you can only use the python terminal.
  - [Click here to Install Python](https://www.python.org/downloads/)
  - [Click here to Install the Openpyxl library](https://pypi.org/project/openpyxl/)
  - [Click here to Install Pycharm](https://www.jetbrains.com/pycharm/download/)